 I feel there are a few key concepts, that get the point of Scrum across.
 Here is a Scrum primer, or review depending who is reading.

-Agile Scrum is an iterative and incremental framework for managing product development.
+Scrum is an iterative and incremental framework for managing product development.
 A key concept is the MVP or Minimal Viable Product.
-The aim of Scrum is to start with the MVP and continuously add features is short time constrained chunks (Sprints).
+The aim of Scrum is to start with the MVP and continuously add features in short time constrained chunks (Sprints).
 At the end of each Sprint the product is reviewed with the users, and new features are prioritized.
 The idea being to limit over engineering and to make sure the solution fits the need, as well as, adjust for shifting market conditions.
 Which makes it very popular in IT.

 Most management techniques date back to the industrial revolution.
 This is where processes were simple enough that one person could understand everything.
 Generally this was the manager.
 This manager was the person that was groomed and trained, and they could help the people beneath them meet their individual objectives.
 With the complicated projects of today, no one person can possess all the skills necessary to complete the project.
 So, you need a team of individuals with all skills necessary to complete the task at hand.
 The Scrum master is a servant leader who helps resolve logistical issues, and remove roadblocks facing the development team.